chrislattman/blogging-project/docs/git/index.md

 ```

 Optional:
+- Create a `.gitattributes` file to format line endings for Git
 - Create a `.gitignore` file to specify files/file types to ignore
 - Summarize the repo in a `README.md` file
 - Copy and paste a license into `LICENSE.txt`